ktoso/rx-wiki/Reactive-Streams.md

 ### Cons of Exposing Reactive Stream APIs instead of RxJava

 * A Reactive Stream `Publisher` is not very useful by itself.
 Without higher-order functions like `flatMap` it is just a better callback.
 This means that consumption of a `Publisher` will almost always need to be converted or wrapped into a Reactive Stream implementation.
 This can be verbose and awkward to always be wrapping `Publisher` APIs into a concrete implementation.
 If the JVM supported extension methods this would be elegant, but since it doesn't it is explicit and verbose.
+** Specifically the Reactive Streams and Flow `Publisher` interfaces do not provide any implementations of operators like `flatMap`, `merge`, `filter`, `take`, `zip` and the many others used to compose and transform async streams.
+A `Publisher` can only be subscribed to.
+A concrete implementation such as RxJava is needed to provide composition.
-* Reactive Streams provides no concrete implementation to build the library.
-Sometimes this may be okay but often a library will need or want capabilities provides by RxJava, Akka Streams, etc for its internal use or just to produce a valid `Publisher` that supports backpressure semantics (which can be non-trivial to implement correctly).
+* The Reactive Streams specification and binary artifacts do not provide a concrete implementation of `Publisher`.
+Generally a library will need or want capabilities provides by RxJava, Akka Streams, etc for its internal use or just to produce a valid `Publisher` that supports backpressure semantics (which are non-trivial to implement correctly).

 ### Recommended Approach